microsoft/fluentui/packages/react-components/react-persona/Spec.md

 **Slots**

 - `root`: The root slot for Persona.
-- `avatar`: The Avatar to display.
+- `avatar`: The Avatar to display and Persona's primary slot.
 - `presence`: The PresenceBadge to display.
 - `primaryText`: Primary text.
 - `secondaryText`: Secondary text.